UW freshman RaeQuan Battle is showing what he can do on the court. The Huskies can thank his mom for that.

 She couldn’t help herself, but tears flowed uncontrollably down her face as she watched her son RaeQuan Battle take over the first half of Washington’s 64-56 win over Oregon State on Thursday night.

 “It kind of hit me in a flash like everything that we worked on is paying off,” Williams-Battle said.
 “People are around us, we’re like, ‘Wow.
 Look at his shot.’
-And I listened to the student body talk and they were saying ‘Omigosh RaeQuan is amazing.’
+And I listened to the student body talk and they were saying, ‘Omigosh RaeQuan is amazing.’ ”

 Even when Battle is by himself, he’s never alone.

-The former Marysville-Pilchuck High star, who grew up on the Tulalip Reservation and is believed to be the first from the Tulalip Tribe to receive a Division-I basketball scholarship, receives the full support and love from his tight-knit Native American community.
+The former Marysville-Pilchuck High star, who grew up on the Tulalip Reservation and is believed to be the first from the Tulalip Tribe to receive a Division I basketball scholarship, receives the full support and love from his tight-knit Native American community.

 After scoring a career-high 11 points and draining three three-pointers in his first start, Battle gave credit to the person who put him on the path from the reservation to Montlake.

-“If I’m being real, that’s my mom’s shot,” said the 6-foot-5 freshman guard when asked about his long-distance daggers that captivated the Alaska Airlines Arena crowd.
+“If I’m being real, that’s my mom’s shot,” said the 6-foot-5 freshman forward when asked about his long-distance daggers that captivated the Alaska Airlines Arena crowd.
 “I learned it from her.”

 Battle not only got his jump shot from his mother, but also the No. 21 that he wears.

-“My all-time favorite player is Dominque Wilkins, but honestly I was more like a Jamal Crawford type,” said Williams-Battle, a 1992 Marysville-Pilchuck graduate who garnered the nickname “Sparkplug” as a 5-3 sharpshooter during her two years on the varsity team.
+“My all-time favorite player is Dominique Wilkins, but honestly I was more like a Jamal Crawford type,” said Williams-Battle, a 1992 Marysville-Pilchuck graduate who garnered the nickname “Sparkplug” as a 5-3 sharpshooter during her two years on the varsity team.
 “I never started, always came off the bench, but I could shoot.

 “My dad coached baseball so I was always around sports.
 I had seven brothers and three sisters, but I couldn’t stand playing with the girls and always wanted to play pickup with boys.”

-Williams-Battle, a single mother who raised five boys and a niece, introduced her middle son RaeQuan to basketball when he was in the third grade.
+Williams-Battle, a single mother who raised five boys and a niece, introduced RaeQuan, her middle son, to basketball when he was in the third grade.

 At the time, he was interested in football and baseball, but after capturing high-scoring honors and the MVP award at a basketball tournament in Lummi, Battle was hooked on hoops.